Wolfgang Schüssel

-Wolfgang Schüssel ([ˈvɔlfɡaŋ ˈʃʏsl̩]; born 7 June 1945) is an Austrian politician.
+Wolfgang Schüssel ([ˈvɔlfɡaŋ ˈʃʏsl̩]; born 7 June 1945) is a retired Austrian politician.
 He was Chancellor of Austria for two consecutive terms from February 2000 to January 2007.
 While being recognised as a rare example of an active reformer in contemporary Austrian politics, his governments were also highly controversial from the beginning, starting with the fact that he formed a coalition government with Jörg Haider's Freedom Party of Austria (FPÖ) on both occasions.
 In 2011, he retired from being an active member of parliament due to a multitude of charges of corruption against members of his governments.

 Early life, education, and start in politics

 Born in Vienna, Schüssel attended that city's Schottengymnasium, a well known Roman Catholic gymnasium for boys, where he took his Matura exams in 1963.
 He went on to study at the University of Vienna, receiving a doctorate in law in 1968.

 Schüssel was secretary of the parliamentary group of the Austrian People's Party from 1968 to 1975.
 From 1975 to 1991, he was secretary general of the Austrian Business Federation, a sub-organization of the Austrian People's Party.